lfedgeai/AegisEdgeAI/hybrid-cloud-poc/README.md

 - Security mechanisms and design points

 ## Hybrid Cloud Unified Identity PoC End-to-End Solution Architecture

+*See Slide 12 for the complete implementation architecture diagram*

 The current implementation demonstrates a hybrid cloud unified identity system connecting a Sovereign Cloud/Edge Cloud environment with a Customer on-Prem Private Cloud.